Home

-This year we unveiled our first Dandie Dinmont heritage trail at Kirk Yetholm on Sunday 4th of June.
+Our first Dandie Dinmont heritage trail at Kirk Yetholm on Sunday 4th of June.
 We had the pleasure of Lady Grossart unveiling the Lectern board.

 Fundraiser by Kenny Allan : Dandie Dinmont Terrier Hertiage Trail (gofundme.com)